silnrsi/graphite/site/graphite_fonts.md

 {: .blue-note }
 > **\*Note**
 >
-> These fonts were not developed by SIL and we cannot guarantee their quality or correctness.
+> Fonts marked with an asterisk (*) were not developed by SIL and we cannot guarantee their quality or correctness.

 ## Experimental fonts